This page describes all the tables and views contained in the DB file.

 Note: Note that the amount of change in the external account is equal to the opposite of the amount of change in the internal account, e.g., the Salary account’s total_amount is \(-50000.0\), which means that the internal account has a total of \(50000.0\) in salary income.

-For external accounts that contain standard asset (such as Gil in the example), the total market value is equal to the amount of the change accrued; however, when an external account contains non-standard asset (such as MGP in the example), they are converted to standard asset and accrued sequentially at the price on the day the transaction occurred.
+If an external account contains the standard asset (such as Gil in the example), the total market value is equal to the amount of the change accrued; however, if an external account contains non-standard asset (such as MGP in the example), each transaction’s amount is converted to the standard asset at the unit price on the day the transaction occurred, and then accumulated.
 In this example, the total_value of MGP is calculated as \(30 \times 90 + 100 \times 110 = 13700\).

 portfolio_stats